 How do I book a hood in the HelVi-BVC facility?

-Book your time to use the laminar hood using our online calendar (password is virus19)
+Book your time to use the laminar hood using our online calendar.
+Contact our customer service for the password.

 How do I report my hood hours?

 After you have finished your work in the facility, you need to report the time you spent working in the facility to the InnoLims system.
 You can use the computer in the BVC facility front room to report your hours.

 The ultracentrifuge is provided and maintained by the RPU, so using the instrument is free and it is not charged separately.
 HelVi-BVC has a suitable rotor (SW32Ti, 6 buckets, V = 38 ml) for the centrifuge that can be borrowed free of charge upon request.
 However, using the ultracentrifuge requires precision and skills, and we recommend that any new users are introduced and taught how to use the centrifuge.
 If you’re a new user, please contact our customer support and schedule an introduction.